 One of the major concerns for growing trees in the backyard is space. if you were a commercial fruit orchard owner, you would have large space in acres and plenty of inter-tree space to allow for machinery for the movement and growth of the tree.
 This is not the case with backyard fruit tree planting, and space is premium really.
 If you are using the backyard for fruit planting you only need space for yourselves and your family and a bit for storage of tools and equipment.

 * You don’t need a large inter tree space

 * You don’t need extra space for larger equipment.

 * This really implies you can use most space for actual fruit tree and bush planting

 * You don’t need a large amount of fruit hence tree size becomes really important.

 * With managed fruit trees, you can optimize our backyard into a very productive area and also make it look good with the addition of perennials herbs, and flowers.

-One factor to keep in mind is that directives and requirements of commercial fruit growing are very different. for example, commercial fruit production focuses a lot on cosmetics aspects and blemish-free fruits.
-Most fruits that are spotty or got some cuts or blemish are rejected early in the production process.
+One factor to keep in mind is that the directives and requirements of commercial fruit growing are very different. for example, commercial fruit production focuses a lot on cosmetics aspects and blemish-free fruits.
+Most fruits that are spotty or got some cuts or blemishes are rejected early in the production process.
 This is NOT the case with home backyard fruit production, you wouldn’t mind eating a slightly cut or blemished fruit as long it tastes good and is organic, as you know it came from your land.
 This also makes backyard fruit gardening much easier and relieves the strains on demands that it puts on the average gardener.